Girishivank/Netflix-Analytics-Dashboard-Power-BI-/README.md

 ## 📁 Files Included

-- `Netflix-dashboard.pbix` – Main Power BI report file.
+- `Netflix-dashboard.pbix` – Main Power BI report file.(./Netfilx-dashboard.pbix) |
-- `netflix-shows.csv` – Cleaned dataset used for the dashboard.
+- `netflix-shows.csv` – Cleaned dataset used for the dashboard.(./netfilx-shows.csv) |
 - `visuals/` – Screenshots of the dashboard and supporting visuals.

 ---